 Meet the instructors

-Stephanie has a B.A. in Mass Media Arts from Hampton University and an MLA in Liberal Arts from Johns Hopkins University.
-Stephanie is also an avid jogger who has run over two dozen half marathons.
+Stephanie holds a B.A. in Mass Media Arts from Hampton University and an MLA in Liberal Arts from Johns Hopkins University.
+She is also a passionate runner/walker, having participated in over 30 half marathons and 10Ks.

 As a scientist and a fitness & wellness enthusiast, Nicole E. McNeil Ford, Ph.D. uses yoga for healing of the body as well as the mind.
 Breathing, movement, and meditation are integral parts of the yoga practice that Nicole incorporates into every class.